 To achieve our goal of

 We are committed to:

-The case studies below highlight some of the work we are doing on site right now including reducing our emissions through new technology, investing heavily in research and development to lead the way on the Department for Education’s MMC Framework, building exceptional sustainable features into Microsoft’s first LEED-accredited project outside the USA and engaging local supply chain partners to have a positive impact on regional and local economies.
+The case studies below highlight some of the work we are doing on site right now including reducing our site carbon emmissions by getting rid of diesel-guzzling generators and embracing battery power, investing heavily in research and development to lead the way on the Department for Education’s MMC Framework and engaging local supply chain partners to have a positive impact on regional and local economies.